sclaussen/cathedral2021/README.md

 There are a couple notable features in the climb.
 The first is the chimney.
-Climbing teams typically converge at the beginning of the fourth pitch at the chimney which frequently becomes a major choke point of the climb serializing climbing teams.
+Climbing teams typically converge at the beginning of the fourth pitch at the chimney which frequently becomes a choke point serializing climbing teams.
 The summit blocks are another notable feature.
-The last pitch has a nice 5.6 crack at the top with a false summit, followed by a (really is this the move?!) short down climb and a step across a very exposed gully, and then John Muir's ~20 foot 4th class scramble up onto two small summit blocks.
+The last pitch has a nice crack at the top with a false summit, followed by a (really is this the move?!) short down climb and a step across a very exposed gully.
+After that, there's a short ~20 foot 4th class scramble up onto two small summit blocks.
 Last but not least, the descent down the backside of Cathedral is somewhat notorious (eg the death ledges).

 If Cathedral is the main course, Eichorn's Pinnacle is the desert.
 Eichorn is one of the most spectacular features in Tuolumne, named